Chris2011/nb-git-open-in-external-repoviewer/README.md

 </ul>
 </p>
 <p>
-Following actions are added to the context menu of the editor tab:
+Following actions are added to the context menu of the editor and its tab:
 <ul>
 <li>"<i>Show file</i>"<p>Open the current file for the current revision (where implemented: currently gitblit, bitbucket, github, gitlab)</p></li>
 <li>"<i>Show file history</i>"<p>Open the history view of the current file (where implemented: currently gitblit, bitbucket, github, gitlab)</p></li>